bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 ..
 [1] The material in this post is heavily based upon the treatment in *Machine Learning: A Probabilistic Perspective* by Kevin P.  Murphy; it has a much more detailed explanation and I encourage you to check it out.

 ..
-[2] This is actually only one application of Gaussian Mixture Models.
+[2] This is actually only one application of Gaussian mixture models.
 Another common one is using it as a generative classifier i.e. estimating :math:`p(X_i, y_i)` (where we label :math:`z_i` as :math:`y_i` as per convention for classifiers).
 Since both :math:`X_i` and :math:`y_i` are observable, it's much easier to directly estimate the density versus the case where we have to infer values for hidden variables.

 ..
 [3] I say linear combination because we don't actually know the value of :math:`z_i`, so one way to think about it is the expected value of :math:`z_i`.
 This translates to :math:`x_i` having a portion of each of the :math:`K` Gaussians being responsible for generating it.
 Thus, the linear combination idea.